W <===

 corsets (!) on its southern wall.

-Was the favorite restaurant
+since 1907, which was the favorite restaurant

 of Gambino underboss Joe "Piney" Armone,